 No, not per se.
 It depends on whether you have a Smartcard as ID or a Smartcard with digital signature.

 If you have a Smartcard but without a digital signature on the chip, you don't need a new card.
 In fact, you don't need to do anything; just take the card with you and continue using it to identify yourself as a practising solicitor.

 If you have a digital signature on the chip of your Smartcard, it depends on what email address you used when you activated that signature.
 In case you used your own private email address, then nothing changes and you can continue using your Smartcard as before.

 If you used an email address at your now ex-employer, then you need to change the digital signature on your Smartcard.
-This requires another face-to-face with an operator, and you need to remember you PIN code.
+This requires another face-to-face with a member of the Smartcard team, and you need to remember your PIN code.
 Please check the Smartcard events page to book yourself a spot at any of the listed events to update your digital signature.